Richard Causton (author): Career

 In March 1974, Causton moved with Mitsuko to London.
 In 1975, the SGI-UK was officially founded and Causton became its first chairman.
-He directed numerous cultural activities of SGI-UK, and co-founded the United Nations High Commissioner for Refugees and the Commonwealth Human Ecology Council together with other humanitarian organizations.
+He directed numerous cultural activities of SGI-UK, and forged links with the United Nations High Commissioner for Refugees and the Commonwealth Human Ecology Council together with other humanitarian organizations.

 In 1995, Causton authored a book about the Soka Gakkai International and Nichiren Buddhism titled The Buddha in Daily Life.